manabshy/creditCardValidate/README.md

 A set of Angular directives for constructing credit card payment forms.
 This uses the Luhn algorithm.
 Uses [creditcards](https://www.npmjs.org/package/creditcards) to parse and validate inputs.

-## Run
+## install

+ bower install

-## All the dependencies are already installed.
+## All the other dependencies are already installed.
 Just clone the repo and run the bellow command

  grunt server

 ## Integration
 *  Pass the Json object to the server via REST API